MicrosoftDocs/visualstudio-docs/subscriptions/admin-preferences.md

 ### Default external subscribers setting

-This preference allows you to decide whether admins can add subscribers from outside your organization's tenant/directory.
-If you turn this option off, no outside subscribers will be allowed.
-If you enable it and an admin attempts to add an outside subscriber, they will be asked to confirm their choice, and will be allowed to assign the subscription.
+This security feature allows you to restrict admins from adding subscribers outside your organization's tenant/directory.
+Turning this option off prevents assignments to external subscribers.
+When enabled, if an admin attempts to add an outside subscriber, they will be asked to confirm their choice, and will be allowed to assign the subscription.
 Admins can't override this setting.

 ### Default downloads setting

-Enabling this setting, which is on by default, will enable subscribers to access downloads when admins create new subscriptions.
+Enabling this setting, which is on by default, will allow subscribers to access downloads when admins create new subscriptions.
 Admins can still disable downloads on an individual subscription basis.
 Disabling access to downloads also disables access to product keys.

 ### Overallocation notification

-Opt in to receive an email when assignments on your agreement become overallocated.
+Opt in here to receive emails when assignments on your agreement become overallocated.
 This email notification will be sent to the [Contact e-mail address](admin-preferences.md#contact-email-address), or all admins on your agreement if there is no Contact e-mail address.
 Use the drop-down menu to configure the threshold at which you'd like to be notified.

 ## Frequently asked questions